Rishi-Bidani/local-cloud/README.md

    yarn serve
    ```

-3. The website can be found on ipv4:8080, check version 1 procedure to see how you can find your ipv4 address.
+3. The website can be found on ipv4:8080, ~~check version 1 procedure to see how you can find your ipv4 address~~.
+   From version 2.4 onwards the ip address is displayed for you, visit that on any device on the same network.

 <b>For version 1</b>
 <br />